run-llama/llama-hub/llama_hub/file/mbox/README.md

 MboxReader = download_loader("MboxReader")
 documents = MboxReader().load_data(file='./email.mbox') # Returns list of documents

+# A different HTML parser for BeautifulSoup can be specified in the `beautifulsoup_parser` constructor argument:
+# pip install html5lib
+documents = MboxReader(beautifulsoup_parser="html5lib").load_data(file='./email.mbox') # Returns list of documents

 ```

 This loader is designed to be used as a way to load data into [LlamaIndex](https://github.com/jerryjliu/gpt_index/tree/main/gpt_index) and/or subsequently used as a Tool in a [LangChain](https://github.com/hwchase17/langchain) Agent.
 See [here](https://github.com/emptycrown/llama-hub/tree/main) for examples.